sanchitapatil/Melanoma-Detection/README.md

 ## General Information

-This project aims to classify different types of skin lesions to detect melanoma using deep learning.
-It uses a **custom CNN architecture** and tackles challenges such as **class imbalance** by augmenting data and using various image preprocessing techniques.
-The project also demonstrates the use of **Gradio** to deploy the trained model as a simple web interface.
+This project aims to address the challenge of classifying various skin lesions, including melanoma, using deep learning techniques.
+A **custom CNN architecture** was developed to solve this problem.
+Additionally, the project addresses issues like **class imbalance** by employing data augmentation strategies and other preprocessing techniques.
+The final model is deployed as a simple, user-friendly web interface using **Gradio**.

 ## Algorithms Used
-- **Convolutional Neural Network (CNN)**: A custom CNN architecture is used for feature extraction and classification of skin lesion images.
+- **Convolutional Neural Network (CNN)**: A deep learning architecture specifically designed for feature extraction and classification of skin lesion images.

 ## Dataset Information

-The dataset consists of **2357 images** of various skin conditions, both malignant and benign.
-These images are provided by the **International Skin Imaging Collaboration (ISIC)**.
-The dataset includes the following classes:
+The dataset used contains **2357 images** of both malignant and benign skin conditions, sourced from the **International Skin Imaging Collaboration (ISIC)**.
+The dataset covers the following skin diseases:

 - Actinic keratosis
 - Basal cell carcinoma